MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ### Create an endpoint for Azure AD or AD FS deployments

 Follow the instructions in [Create an Azure Resource Manager service connection with an existing service principal](/azure/devops/pipelines/library/connect-to-azure#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal) to create the service connection endpoint.

-For an Azure AD endpoint, use the following values to fill out the form:
+Use the following values to fill out the form.
+To create an AD FS endpoint, select **Certificate** instead of **Service principal key**, and paste the contents of the *.pem* certificate file in the **Certificate** field,

 | Name | Example | Description |
 | --- | --- | --- |